rumpelrausch/puudle/README.md

 The dev server will reload on source code changes.<br>
 Listens (by default) on port 8081.

+#### Check mailer configuration

+`npm run send-test-mail` tries to send an email using the configured credentials.

 ### Frontend

 1. Open any shell inside the project root folder.